 By enrolling in a Poetry in America course, students will learn:

-Additionally, students will gain exposure to college “norms,” and they will learn:
+Additionally, students will gain exposure to college norms, and they will develop soft skills like the following:

-Arizona State University Learning Enterprise and its online high school, ASU Prep Digital, began offering Poetry in America courses for high-school students in Fall 2020.
-Students can enroll individually or as part of a school group.
+Arizona State University Learning Enterprise began offering Poetry in America courses for high school students in Fall 2020.